-Apple earnings beat expectations as it sells pricier iPhones
+Apple's pricey iPhone X, subscriptions deliver earnings beat

-(Reuters) - Apple Inc on Tuesday posted quarterly results that topped Wall Street targets and forecast revenue in the current quarter above expectations, driven by sales of higher-priced iPhones and revenue from services like the App Store, Apple Music and iCloud.
+(Reuters) - Apple Inc sales led by the pricey iPhone X pushed quarterly results far beyond Wall Street targets on Tuesday, with subscriptions from App Store, Apple Music and iCloud services bolstering business.

+Apple also forecast revenue above expectations for the fall, when it typically launches new iPhone models, reassuring a nervous tech sector that saw sell-offs last week in Facebook Inc, Twitter Inc and Netflix Inc on concerns about their future growth.
+Apple also regained growth in China, where sales rose 19 percent.

+Apple has responded to a plateauing global smartphone market by launching ever-more expensive phones and diversifying into services.
+Chief Executive Tim Cook credited “wearables”, a category which includes wireless earphones and the Apple Watch, with making growing contributions as well.

+“The lesson Apple’s management has learned from the iPhone X, is when you sell a smartphone for more than $1,000 you can sell fewer units and still reap the financial benefits,” said analyst Thomas Forte from D.A.
+Davidson & Co.

+Shares rose 3.4 percent to $196.80 in after-hours trade.
+With a market capitalization of more than $900 billion, Apple is tickling at the title of world’s first trillion-dollar company.
-Apple beat sales estimates in part by selling fewer but pricier iPhones than analysts expected.
-The company sold 41.3 million units, below expectations of 41.8 million units.

-The average iPhone selling price hit $724, beating analyst expectations of $694, according to data from FactSet.
+Apple sold 41.3 million iPhones in the fiscal third quarter, below expectations of 41.8 million units, but the average iPhone selling price hit $724, beating analyst expectations of $694, according to data from FactSet.
 Apple Chief Financial Officer Luca Maestri told Reuters that customers were buying costlier models and the $999 iPhone X was the quarter’s best seller.

-Apple posted third-quarter revenue of $53.3 billion and profits of $2.34 per share, compared with analyst estimates of $52.3 billion and $2.18 per share, respectively, according to Thomson Reuters I/B/E/S. Apple shares rose 2.3 percent to $194.63 in after-hours trading.
+Apple posted third-quarter revenue of $53.3 billion and profits of $2.34 per share, compared with analyst estimates of $52.3 billion and $2.18 per share, respectively, according to Thomson Reuters I/B/E/S.

 The world’s most valuable technology company also forecast revenue of $60 billion to $62 billion for its fiscal fourth quarter, which will include early sales of soon-to-be-announced phone models, beating the $59.6 billion analysts expected, according to data from Thomson Reuters I/B/E/S.

+Despite the beat, James Cordwell, an analyst from Atlantic Equities, said the high selling prices might cause investors some concern because “there’s a limit to how much Apple can grow the iPhone franchise by pushing pricing.”

-As smartphone buying has plateaued, Apple has extended its iPhone line with both pricier and cheaper versions, from the iPhone X to the lowest priced $349 iPhone SE.
-It has also soothed investor concerns with a $100 billion stock buyback program and promises of growth from services such as streaming music and video, where Apple faces competition from rivals including Spotify Technology SA and Netflix Inc.
+Apple services include streaming music and video, where Apple faces competition from rivals including Spotify Technology SA and Netflix.

 But several of Apple’s services do not face strong rivals.
 Maestri told Reuters that sales from Apple Care, the company’s warranty offering, were up 27 percent versus a year ago, though the company did not disclose a dollar figure for sales.